duckdb-wasm-examples/sveltekit-typescript/README.md

 and I want to see how far you can get using vite's built-in `?worker` and `?url` loaders for the tags.

-It doesn't properly negotiate the different bundles, but everything else seems to work.

 Example using adapter static [on github pages](https://duckdb-wasm-examples.github.io/sveltekit-typescript/).

 To run locally: